weewx/weewx/docs_src/utilities/weewxd.md

 from the data.

 It can be run directly, or in the background as a daemon.
 When it is run directly, `weewxd` emits LOOP and ARCHIVE data to stdout.
+When it is run as a daemon, it will fork, output will go to log, and the process ID will be written to the `pidfile`.

 Specify `--help` to see how it is used:
 ```